 1. TERMS OF REFERENCE

-1.1 The Terms of Reference for the Schools Forum are drawn from The Schools Forums (England) Regulations 2012 and The Schools Forums (England) (Coronavirus) (Amendment) Regulations 2020.
+1.1 The Terms of Reference for the Schools Forum are drawn from The Schools Forums (England) Regulations 2012 and The School and Early Years Finance (England) Regulations 2021 which amended The Schools Forums (England) (Coronavirus) (Amendment) Regulations 2020.

 1.2 The Schools Forum is a statutory consultative body and has the following powers and responsibilities.